tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 We provide 3 components:

 1. Data Location & File Format: Spark itself covers almost all the cases.
-Users can also implement their own [Data Srouce Reader](https://spark.apache.org/docs/2.3.0/api/java/index.html?org/apache/spark/sql/sources/v2/DataSourceV2.html).
+Users can also implement their own [Data Source Reader](https://spark.apache.org/docs/2.3.0/api/java/index.html?org/apache/spark/sql/sources/v2/DataSourceV2.html).
-2. Encoder: encoder a Row to Key-Value pair.
+2. Encoder: encodes a Row to a Key-Value pair.
 Users can implement the encoder by themself or choose from implemented ones.
 Users can implement their own encoder by implementing this function `(byte[], byte[]) encode(row: Row)`.
 3. Ingest API: provide RawKV and TxnKV ingest API as default.
-Users do not need to implment there own version.
+Users do not need to implement their own version.

 There are some usecases: